universal-tool-calling-protocol/utcp-examples/python/bedrock_llm_tool_calling_example/README.md

 - **utcp-text**: Text file protocol plugin for local tool manuals
 - **boto3**: AWS SDK for Bedrock integration
 - **python-dotenv**: Environment variable management

+## Troubleshooting

+### Common Issues

+1. **AWS Credentials Not Found**
+   - Ensure AWS credentials are configured via AWS CLI or environment variables
+   - Check that your AWS profile has Bedrock access permissions

+2. **Tool API Failures**
+   - Verify API keys are correctly set in `.env` file
+   - Use `--debug` flag to see detailed error information
+   - Check API rate limits and quotas

+3. **Model Access Issues**
+   - Ensure your AWS account has access to the specified Bedrock model
+   - Try setting a different model via `BEDROCK_MODEL_ID` environment variable

+4. **Debug Mode**
+   - Use `--debug` for detailed execution logs
+   - Check conversation history and tool call traces
+   - Verify tool discovery and selection process

 ## Learn More